Our Services:

-• Intensive Outpatient Program (IOP)
+Intensive Outpatient Program (IOP)

-OCD & Anxiety Colorado’s Adolescent IOP is a specialized, evidence-based Intensive Outpatient Program for youth ages 12–22 struggling with OCD and anxiety disorders.
+OCD & Anxiety Colorado’s Intensive Outpatient Program (IOP) is a specialized, evidence-based Intensive Outpatient Program for adolescents and young adults struggling with OCD and anxiety disorders.
 Our neurodivergent-affirming, family-centered approach includes Exposure and Response Prevention (ERP), family therapy, SPACE-based parent support, and wraparound services such as medication management, occupational therapy, and academic coaching.
-Group sessions run on Tuesdays, Wednesdays, and Thursdays from 12:00–3:00 PM, with individualized care coordinated around each family’s needs.
+Adolescent IOP runs on Tuesdays, Wednesdays, and Thursdays from 12:00 to 3 PM, with individualized care coordinated around each family’s needs.
+Our Young Adult IOP is Mondays, Tuesdays and Thursdays from 4:00 PM to 7:00 PM.
 With small group sizes, collaborative treatment planning, and a strong emphasis on aftercare, our IOP empowers young people and their families to build sustainable, long-term recovery.

 • Two people sitting close, hands clasped, engaged in conversation.
 One wears a denim jacket, the other in a black top.
 The background is blurred.